mattruzicka/evolvable/README.md

     $ gem install evolvable

-## Usage

-TODO: Write usage instructions here

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+After checking out the repo, run `bundle install` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+I am looking to both simplify how genes are defined as well as support more complex gene types by way of a new Gene class.
+Currently, genes are represented as an array of arrays or hashes depending on the context.
+This will likely change.

+I would also like to make more obvious how an evolvable object's genes can influence its behavior/fitness with well-defined pattern for gene expression, probably via an instance method on a gene called "express".

+I have a general sense of how I want to move forward on these features, but feel free to message me with ideas or implementations.

 ## Contributing